Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Introduction

-\item \textbf{A Novel Predictive Model for Time Pressure}: We propose MTPS, the first architecture specifically designed for rider TP state prediction.
-MTPS introduces a novel integration of convolutional preprocessing, dual temporal attention blocks, and hierarchical feature fusion to capture multi-scale dependencies in riding behavior.
+\item Predictive Model for Time Pressure: We propose MTPS, the first architecture specifically designed for rider TP state prediction.
+MTPS introduces a novel integration of convolutional preprocessing, dual temporal attention blocks, and hierarchical feature fusion to capture multi-scale dependencies in riding behavior, achieving 91.53\% accuracy and 98.93\% ROC AUC, outperforming six ML and DL baselines including TST, SHGN, and Informer.
+Moreover, MTPS achieves 0.21 ms inference on CPU with only 172K parameters and 0.66 MB size, enabling real-time proactive safety on edge devices.